microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 [write your first concurrency unit test](../first-concurrency-unit-test.md) tutorial.
 You will design this mock to be used in a concurrent setting, where methods in multiple instances of the class can be called concurrently, either within the same process or across processes and machines.
-This latter condition means that using locks will not help you in writing correct concurrent code.
+This latter condition means that using locks in your code will not help you in writing correct concurrent code.

 ## What you will need